To ensure Karrakatta can remain open as the city grows, we must continue to make new spaces available.

 We also take a comprehensive photographic record of the existing plot to ensure families have a lasting memory of the location and create a special Memorial Book for each renewed section.

 If you would like to know more about what is involved in cemetery renewal at Karrakatta, our specialist team has written detailed FAQs listed below.
-Should you have any further questions about cemetery renewal at Karrakatta Cemetery, please contact us.
+Should you have any further questions about cemetery renewal at Karrakatta Cemetery, please click on the button above to contact us.

 How are areas selected for cemetery renewal?